Company name: Uber

 If you’ve heard Uber drivers earning RM5,000 a month, even up to RM9,000 monthly, those are definitely true but only in gross total, not the clean profit.

-In reality, you have to think of your petrol costs, toll and car service.
+In reality, you have to think about your petrol costs, toll and car service.
 Minus those which will take about a quarter of your earnings and you’ll get your clean cut.

 From my experiences, the most I could earn a day if I drive 12 hours is RM300.